Delaunay-like Triangulation of Smooth Orientable Submanifolds by L1-Norm Minimization: Introduction

-We show that, when transposing this to the case of points $P$ that sample a $d$-dimensional submanifold \M, minimizing the Delaunay energy provides indeed a triangulation of \M. The proof requires us to introduce a more elaborate construction, the {\em Delloc complex} of $P$, as a tool to describe the solution.
+The proof requires us to introduce an elaborate construction, the {\em Delloc complex} of $P$, as a tool to describe the solution.
 The $d$-simplices of that complex possess exactly the property that we need for our analysis.
 In a companion paper \cite{AttaliLieutierFlatDelaunay2022} we show that the Delloc complex indeed provides a triangulation of the manifold, assuming the set of sample points $P$ to be sufficiently dense, safe, and not too noisy.
 Incidently, the Delloc complex coincides with the {\em flat Delaunay complex} introduced in our companion paper \cite{AttaliLieutierFlatDelaunay2022} and is akin to the {\em tangential Delaunay complex} introduced and studied in \cite{boissonnat2014manifold,boissonnat2018geometric}.
 When the manifold is sufficiently densely sampled by the data points, all three constructions are locally isomorphic to a (weighted) Delaunay triangulation computed in a local tangent space to the manifold.
 Intuitively, this indicates that the Delaunay energy should locally reach a minimum for all three constructions and, therefore ought to be also a global minimum.
 Actually, turning this intuitive reasoning into a correct proof turns out to be more tricky than it appears and is the main purpose of the present paper.
-In particular, we need to globally compare the Delaunay energy of the cycle carrying the Delloc complex with that of alternate $d$-cycles, and this requires us to carefully distribute the Delaunay energy along barycentric coordinates (see Section \ref{section:ComparingPowerDistances}).
+In particular, we need to globally compare the Delaunay energy of the cycle carrying the Delloc complex with that of alternate $d$-cycles, and this requires us to carefully distribute the Delaunay energy along barycentric coordinates.

-For the purpose of the proof, it is convenient to first consider a rather artificial problem, where, besides the sample $P$, the manifold $\M$ is known.
-At the end of the paper, we show how to turn this problem into a more realistic one that takes as input only the sample of the unknown manifold, and is correct assuming that reasonable sampling conditions are met.
+For the purpose of the proof, it is convenient to first consider a rather artificial problem (Problem (\ref{problem:reconstruction})) where, besides the sample $P$, the manifold $\M$ is known.
+At the end of the paper, we show how to turn this problem into a more realistic one (Problem (\ref{problem:practical})) that takes as input only the sample of the unknown manifold, and is correct assuming that reasonable sampling conditions are met.